Convexity on manifolds without focal points and applications: Introduction

-We now proceed to describe our first spectral-theoretic result and note that the smooth strictly convex function with bounded gradient discussed in the previous paragraph is used here as well.
-A key idea is due to \cite{Xavier:1988} showing that on complete Riemannian manifolds supporting a sufficiently regular strictly convex function, Kato's theory of $H$-smooth operators can be applied to understand the spectrum of the Laplacian.
-For a detailed discussion on $H$-smoothness we refer to the comprehensive survey \cite[\S 4]{Simon:2019}.
+We now proceed to describe our first spectral-theoretic result.
+A key idea is due to \cite{Xavier:1988} showing that on complete Riemannian manifolds supporting a sufficiently regular strictly convex function, Kato's theory of $H$- smooth operators can be applied to understand the spectrum of the Laplacian.
 In the case of Hadamard manifolds, this was done in \cite[Theorem 1]{Xavier:1988} under suitable bounds on the Laplacian and its derivatives to conclude that the absolutely continuous part of the spectrum was nontrivial.
 In fact, it contains an interval that depends explicitly on these bounds.
-In the present work, we extend the implementation of $H$-smoothing to simply connected Riemannian manifolds without focal points in Theorem \ref{radial absolutely continuous}.
-Assuming only the nonpositivity of radial curvatures with respect to a point, a condition that is markedly weaker than global nonpositivity of sectional curvature, and bounds on Laplacian and the bilaplacian, we show that the absolutely continuous spectrum is an infinite interval which depends on the bounds.
-This is carried out by applying Lemma \ref{hessian bounds} where we obtain the required quantitative estimates on the Hessian of distance function in the usual fashion, while using a function that is defined when the manifold necessarily has no focal points.
+In the present work, we extend the implementation of $H$- smoothing to simply connected Riemannian manifolds without focal points in Theorem \ref{radial absolutely continuous}.
+Assuming only the nonpositivity of radial curvatures with respect to a point and bounds on Laplacian and the bi-Laplacian, we show that the absolutely continuous spectrum is an infinite interval which depends on the bounds.
+This is carried out by applying Lemma \ref{hessian bounds} where we obtain the required quantitative estimates on the Hessian of distance function when the manifold necessarily has no focal points.
 For context, we mention some of the work that derive information about the spectrum from the behaviour of the radial curvatures.
 Absence of point spectrum has been shown for manifolds with a pole satisfying quadratic decay of radial curvatures \cite[Theorem 1.5]{Donnelly:2010}.
-Under linear decay of radial curvatures it was proved in \cite{Kumura:2010} that there are no eigenvalues embedded in the essential spectrum.
-If the radial curvature is assumed to approach a strictly negative constant near infinity, then \cite{Jitomirskaya:Liu:2020} investigated the nature of the singular spectrum. \\
+Under linear decay of radial curvatures it was proved in \cite{Kumura:2010} that there are no eigenvalues embedded in the essential spectrum.\\